 Katie was raised in Mill Valley and graduated from Tamalpais High School in 1978.
 She attended Sonoma State University, receiving degrees in Liberal Studies and English.
-For the past 20 years, Katie has lived in San Anselmo.
-She has three children: Kellam, 27, Jamie, 24 and Aiden, 17.
+For the past 20 years, Katie has lived in San Anselmo where she raised her three children.

 Katie’s engagement in public service long pre-dates her tenure with County government and is the foundation of her understanding of the depth of residents’ concerns for their neighborhoods, schools, community benefit organizations and open space.